 Calculate the right timing for yourself.
-For me, 60 minutes a day for email is the maximum amount of time I can give to my email tasks.
+For me, 60 minutes a day for email is optimal for my personal time management.

 Doing so helps you stay on top of your email management.
 It also relieves the anxiety and fear of missing out on tasks that come with emails.

 Scheduling doesn't have to be fixed but it has to be in line with your flow of work and energy.

 For me, my schedule is either before or right after lunch break, after I've completed all my important daily tasks and routines for my meaningful work and life.

 Set a maximum of 30-60 minutes if email is not the only source of your work tasks.
 Of course, if you're an email support staff member, you'll have to calculate the right timing and time limit that work for you.